Aegis7Gaming/Discord-Invite-JS-HTML-CSS/README.md

 You can change the introText to something else.

 `hideIntro` (false)
-You can hide the intro text (forced when in miniMode)
+You can hide the intro text

 ## Aegis7 Gaming
 A gaming community with thousands of Discord users from all across the globe.